Two new clubs were officially added to Florida Southern’s community at the last Presidents Circle of the semester.

 Both clubs are started by freshmen.

-Changing Health, Attitudes, and Actions to Recreate Girls (CHAARG), an organization in over 100 colleges and universities across the country aims to encourage girls to participate in more varied and fun fitness exercises, while also touching on the mental and dietary side of wellness.
+Changing Health, Attitudes, and Actions to Recreate Girls (CHAARG), an organization in over 100 colleges and universities across the country aims to encourage girls to participate in more varied and fun fitness exercises that is well organized by these Personal trainers, while also touching on the mental and dietary side of wellness.